 Do not use in dogs with severe systemic disease (graded as ASA III-IV) e.g. end stage renal or liver failure.

 Do not use in known cases of hypersensitivity to the active substance or to any of the excipients.

 Do not use in dogs obviously sedated from previous dosing.

 The use of other central nervous system depressants is expected to potentiate the effects of dexmedetomidine and therefore an appropriate dose adjustment should be made.

-Due to peripheral vasoconstriction, transient paleness of mucous membranes at the application site may be observed.
-Other commonly observed adverse events in clinical trials were sedation, emesis and urinary incontinence.
+Due to peripheral vasoconstriction, transient paleness of mucous membranes at the application site was commonly observed.
+Sedation, emesis and urinary incontinence were commonly observed in clinical trials.

 The frequency of adverse reactions is defined using the following convention:

-- very common (more than 1 in 10 animals displaying adverse reactions during the course of one treatment)
+- very common (more than 1 in 10 animals treated displaying adverse reactions)

 Signs of sedation may occur when the dose is exceeded.
 The level and duration of sedation is dose dependent.
 If sedation occurs, the dog should be kept warm.

 Reduced heart rate may be seen after administration of higher than recommended doses of Sileo gel.
 Blood pressure decreases slightly below normal levels.
 Respiration rate can occasionally decrease.